The

 location that was fairly flat so as to be used as a makeshift alter.

-Mass Rocks were to become an important feature on the Irish landscape
+find.
+Mass Rocks were to become an important feature on the Irish

-(as they are to be found all over the country).
-They replaced churches
+landscape (as they are to be found all over the country).
+They replaced

-and became a permanent reminder of England’s intolerance to
+churches and became a permanent reminder of England’s intolerance

-freedom of Religion.
-In the Cloughaneely/Tullaghobegly area, Mass
+to freedom of Religion.
+In the Cloughaneely/Tullaghobegly area,

-at Ballintemple and even more so, at Ballyboes.
-During this whole
+were at Ballintemple and even more so, at Ballyboes.
+During this

-sorry period, it was common for Irish people to carry on their persons
+whole sorry period, it was common for Irish people to carry on their

-‘Penal Crosses’.
-These crosses were small, made of wood,
+persons ‘Penal Crosses’.
+These crosses were small, made

-and of a design that enabled it to be easily hidden on the body.
-These
+of wood, and of a design that enabled it to be easily hidden on

 During